 XVI.
 NATURAL DISASTERS - Avoid

 XVII.
-KEYS, PASSES, REMOTES, KEY FOB, ETC. You will have possession of your home until you surrender all keys, remotes, gate passes, etc. You will need to contact the office to return the keys to the management office.
+KEYS, PASSES, REMOTES, KEY FOB, ETC. – You will have possession of your home until you surrender all keys, remotes, gate passes, etc. You will need to contact the office to return the keys to the management office.
 You will continue to be charged the daily rental rate for each day you have possession of the keys.
+If you have a Smart Lock installed, then you agree that the primary way to secure access to the home will be through the primary door in which the Smart Lock is installed.
+In lieu of a rekey, a new code will be provided to every new resident once they have paid their security deposit and conducted their pre move-in walkthrough.

 XIX.
 LOCKOUTS - If you find yourself locked out of your home, you can come by the office and borrow a new key during business hours to be returned within 24 hours or schedule a work order for a locksmith.
 Keys not returned within 24 hours will be subject to a $50 service fee.
 After hours services will incur a $100 service fee.